GPTStonks/gptstonks.github.io/docs/blog/posts/run-gptstonks-preview-locally.md

 As we delve into the realm of open-source and local CPU RAM, here are a few considerations:

-- ⚡ Speed is contingent on model size and hardware.
+- ⚡ **Speed is contingent on model size and hardware**.
 The inclusion of GPUs, utilization of smaller models, or external providers such as OpenAI can enhance both accuracy and speed.
 - 💡 Zephyr 7B Beta - GGUF requires approximately 7GB of CPU RAM.
-- 🤖 Effective prompting is essential for optimal performance.
+- 🤖 **Effective prompting** is essential for **optimal performance**.
 Check out our `.env.template` for prompts inspired by [OpenAI's guide](https://platform.openai.com/docs/guides/prompt-engineering?ref=upstract.com).

 Time to explore, analyze, and thrive! 🚀✨